-The Writing Centre is a free service, and is located in room 322 in Innis College.
+The Writing Centre is a free service, and operates out of Rooms 315 and 321 in Innis College.

 Writing and thinking go together.
 They are central activities in university study and in most jobs.
 We can boost your confidence by helping you to become a better writer and a better editor of your own work.
 At the Writing Centre you get personalized, one-on-one instruction from experienced, supportive writing instructors.
 Many students have realized that this free service can complement their classroom instruction throughout their university careers and make a significant difference in their performance.
 Writing Centres offer students a rare opportunity for private instruction geared to their specific needs.